usuarez/nestjs-typeorm-store/README.md

 ## Description

-A NestJs + TypeORM REST API Store with the basic expected features
+A NestJs + TypeORM REST API Store with the basic expected features.

+Running on Node v18.12.1

 ## Installation